Traves-Theberge/Tasky/README.md

 ### Customizing Your Assistant
 1. Go to the "Assistant" tab in settings
 2. Choose from built-in avatars: Clippy, Merlin, Rover, Genie, Rocky, Bonzi, Peedy, Links
-3. Or upload your own custom avatar image
+3. Or upload your custom avatar image
 4. Adjust positioning, animation, and speech bubble settings
 5. Toggle dragging mode to move your assistant around the desktop

 ### Customizing Notifications
 1. Go to the "Settings" tab
 2. Under "Notifications & Alerts":
-   - **Notification Color**: Choose background color for popup bubbles
+   - **Notification Colour**: Choose background colour for popup bubbles
    - **Notification Font**: Select from 9 fonts with live preview
    - **Notification Text Color**: Set text color for optimal readability
 3. Test your changes with the "Test Notification" button